Dpblandin/teq-overlay-plugin/README.md

 Specify with either a jQuery selector or an element tag which element should receive contents

 	addCloseBtn        : boolean
-If set to true, will add a close button to top right corner of the overlay
+If set to true, will add a close button to top right corner of the overlay content container

 	closeBtnAttrs      : {object}
 Add any html attribute for the close button element